-I have been using CleanMyMac for quite a while, and I like the app.
+I have been using CleanMyMac X for quite a while, and I like the app.
 It’s really simple to use, and it cleans many unneeded files that could take up gigabytes of disk space.

 But one thing I don’t like that much is that it keeps showing up on my Mac menu bar every time I turn on my MacBook Pro.

-Well, more specifically, I feel a little annoying when those apps (or services) add themselves to the startup list.
+Well, more specifically, I feel a little annoyed when those apps (or services) add themselves to the startup list.
 Don’t get me wrong though, CleanMyMac is a good app but I don’t need it every day.

 If you are using CleanMyMac and you also want to disable the app on startup, or from showing up on the Mac menu bar, follow me!